A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Formalism

 \subsection{$I$-extantness}

 Firstly, one must make a careful distinction between what is meant by `existence' in the sense of mathematical objects, and in the sense of the `real world'.
 In the former case, one may assume that an object exists if it can be defined in a logically consistent manner.
-In the latter case, it is a nontrivial property of an object, which must be investigated on a case-by-case basis, and the alternative word `extantness' will be used in order to avoid confusion.
-The goal of the formalism is to relate the two terms- that an object's extantness can be tested by appealing to the existence (in the mathematical sense) of some construction.
+In the latter case, it is a nontrivial property of an object, which must be investigated on a case-by-case basis, and the alternative word `extantness' will be used for this in order to avoid confusion.
+The goal of the formalism is to \emph{relate} the two terms - that an object's extantness can be tested by appealing to the existence (in the mathematical sense) of some construction.
+This is a crucial point to understand in the formalism: that the notion of extantness of an object in the real world, by construction, will depend in some fashion upon mathematical existence.

-We begin by assuming that extantness is an inferred property of an object, and thus added by an Ansatz.
+We begin by assuming that extantness is an inferred property of an object, and thus added by an \textit{Ansatz}.
 Define its abstraction, $\A_E$, such that an object $c = \PP\circ\A_E(w)$ is extant if such a construction exists; i.e. $c$ is extant if it can be written in this form (for any $w$).
-For $c = \PP\circ\A_E\circ\A_1\circ\cdots\in\C_W^{i_1\ldots i_n}$; the operator $\A_E$ must occur in the left-most position of all the abstractions in $c$.
+For $c = \PP\circ\A_E\circ\A_1\circ\cdots\in\C_W^{i_1\ldots i_n}$, the operator $\A_E$ must occur in the left-most position of all the abstractions in $c$.
 Clearly then, it \emph{must not necessarily be the case} that $\PP\circ\A_E(w)$ exists, if this abstraction is to be equivalent to how extantness (or existence in the conventional sense) is understood.
+Otherwise, we have not correctly assigned the meaning of $\A_E$ to represent extantness properly.

-\emph{Example:} Consider the object $\PP\circ\A_E(1)$, where $1$ is the abstraction identity. $\A_E(1)=\A_E$ is the extantness itself, and $\PP\circ\A_E$ is `what is meant' by extantness, which is itself extant- it is the trivial extant object.
+\emph{Example:} Consider the object $\PP\circ\A_E(1)$, where $1$ is the abstraction identity. $\A_E(1)=\A_E$ is the extantness itself, and $\PP\circ\A_E$ is `what is meant' by extantness, which is itself extant.
+It is the trivial extant object.

-This leads us to the first property of $\A_E$, that its right inverse, $\A_{E,R}^{-1}$, does not exist, as anticipated in Section \ref{subsubsect:li}. \begin{proof}[Proof:] Consider $c=\PP\circ\A\circ\cdots(w)$ such that it is not extant.
+This leads us to the first property of $\A_E$: that its right inverse, $\A_{E,R}^{-1}$, does not exist, as anticipated in Section \ref{subsubsect:li}. \begin{proof} Consider $c=\PP\circ\A\circ\cdots(w)$ such that it is not extant.
 Assume $\A_{E,R}^{-1}$ exists also.
 Then:

 \end{proof}